remote-swe-user/sample-remote-swe-agents/README.md

 Replace `your-slack-bot-token` and `your-slack-signing-secret` with the actual values you obtained in the previous step.
 The parameters will be referenced from CDK.

+After completing this step, proceed to Step 4 to set up GitHub integration.
+You will need to choose between using a Personal Access Token (PAT) or GitHub App for authentication.

 ### 4. GitHub Integration

 To interact with GitHub, you need to setup GitHub integration.
 You have two options for GitHub integration:

+**Which option should you choose?**
+- **Personal Access Token (Option 1)**: Choose this for personal use or quick setup.
+It's simpler but tied to a single user account.
+- **GitHub App (Option 2)**: Recommended for team environments or organizational use.
+Provides more granular permissions and isn't tied to a personal account.

 #### Option 1: Personal Access Token (PAT)